 Campbell University is located in the rural setting of Buies Creek, North Carolina, less than an hour from Raleigh.

-If you want to see Campbell University for yourself, plan a visit.
+If you want to see Campbell University for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 95 to Buies Creek, or book a flight to the nearest airport, Raleigh-Durham International.

 You can also take a virtual campus tour to get a sense of what Campbell University and Buies Creek are like without leaving home.